yegor256/blog/_posts/2014/dec/2014-12-09-immutable-object-state-and-behavior.md

 state (`id`) is not changed.
 It is the same document, even though we change its title, because the title is not a state of the document.
 It is something in the real world, outside of the document.
-The document is just a proxy between us and that "something".
+The document is just a proxy between us and that "something."
 Reading and writing the title are behaviors of the document, not its state.

 ## Mutable Memory